The Art Gallery Problem is $\exists \mathbb{R}$-complete: Reduction from to the art gallery problem

-In this section, we describe the construction of a corridor.
+In this section, we describe the construction of a corridor, the purpose of which is to copy variables from the base line into a gadget.
 Inside each gadget there are three (or two) guard segments $r_i, r_j , r_l$ (or $r_i, r_j$) corresponding to three (or two) pairwise different guard segments from the base line $s_i,s_j,s_l$ (or $s_i,s_j$).
 We require that for each $\sigma \in \{i,j,l\}$ the guard segments $s_\sigma, r_\sigma$ have the same orientation.
 For the corridors attached at the right side of $\poly$ we assume $i < j < l$, and for the corridors attached at the left side we assume $i > j > l$.
-We describe here how to construct a corridor that ensures that that the segments $r_i, r_j, r_l$ are copies of the segments $s_i, s_j, s_l$, respectively.
-This construction requires that the guard segments within the gadget satisfy the conditions of some technical lemmas (see Lemma \ref{lemma:r-slabs} and \ref{lemma:rev-r-slabs}).
+We describe here how to construct a corridor that ensures that the segments $r_i, r_j, r_l$ are copies of the segments $s_i, s_j, s_l$, respectively.
+This construction requires that the guard segments within the gadget satisfy the conditions of some technical lemmas (see Lemma~\ref{lemma:r-slabs} and \ref{lemma:rev-r-slabs}).

 Note that this construction can be generalized for copying an arbitrary subset of guard segments, but since we only need to copy two or three segments, we explain the construction in the setting of three segments.
 The construction for two segments is analogous but simpler.
-We first describe how to copy into a gadget at the right side of the polygon $\poly$ -- copying into gadgets at the left side of $\poly$ can be done in a symmetric way and is described shortly in Section \ref{subsec:corridor-symmetric}.
+We first describe how to copy into a gadget at the right side of the polygon $\poly$; copying into gadgets at the left side of $\poly$ can be done in a symmetric way and is described shortly in Section~\ref{subsec:corridor-symmetric}.

-As described briefly in Section \ref{sec:poly}, the lower wall of the corridor of the gadget is a horizontal edge $c_0c_1$ of length $2$, where $c_0$ is on the line $\ell_r$ and $c_1$ is to the right of $c_0$.
+As described briefly in Section~\ref{sec:poly}, the lower wall of the corridor of the gadget is a horizontal edge $c_0c_1$ of length $2$, where $c_0$ is on the line $\ell_r$ and $c_1$ is to the right of $c_0$.
 The upper wall of the corridor is more complicated, and it will be described later.
 It has the left endpoint at $d_0\mydef c_0+(0,\frac 3{C N^2})$, and the right endpoint $d_1\mydef c_1+(0,\frac {1.5}{C N^2})$.
 The vertical line segments $c_0d_0$ and $c_1d_1$ are called the \emph{entrances} of the corridor.